Stranger Things Season 4 was finally released on Netflix on May 27th for Volume 1 and then July 1st for Volume 2.

 One of the shows would focus on the criminal family of Eleven.
 The show introduced them back in season 2.
 The other would be focused entirely on Joyce Byers and Sheriff Jim Hopper.
 What exactly Joyce and Jim will be doing in their series is currently unknown.
 Maybe we’ll see them exploring the 90s?
 We can’t stay in the 80s forever.

-Winona Ryder In Court
+Winona Ryder Went To Court

-Johnny Depp is currently in court defending himself against allegations of abuse from his now ex-wife Amber Heard, while at the same time levelling similar charges against her.
+Johnny Depp is currently in court defending himself against allegations of abuse from his now ex-wife Amber Heard, while at the same time leveling similar charges against her.
 What does this have to do with Stranger Things star Winona Ryder?
 She’s being dragged into court along with them.

-Winona’s statement reads, “He was never, never violent towards me… He was never, never abusive at all towards me.
+“He was never, never violent towards me… He was never, never abusive at all towards me.
 He has never been violent or abusive towards anybody I have seen.
 I truly and honestly only know him as a really good man- an incredibly loving, extremely caring guy who was so very protective of me and the people that he loves, and I felt so very, very safe with him.
 I do not want to call anyone a liar but from my experience of Johnny, it is impossible to believe that such horrific allegations are true.
 I find it extremely upsetting knowing him as I do.”